#TBT: Frosted Lips – They’re Back!

 Back then, the almost steel-grey sheen made some of us look like space robots—but don’t worry, that look is truly in the past.
 Frosted lipstick has gone through some major updates, and now celebrities like Rihanna and Mariah Carey are riding the frosted-pout wave.
 Some looks on the red carpet may be a bit daring, but others can be easily adapted to our everyday lifestyles.

 We promise that the new-and-improved frosted shades rolling out onto store shelves are different and more refined than the ones we remember.
-So why not give it the ol’ college try?
+So why not give them the ol’ college try?

 What you should be looking for…